nathan-hello/bear-hub/README.md

 Misc Notes:
 - Turn off browser caching on your browser for your `localhost:3000` or whatever port you use.
 This ensures when you do a `:wa`, you'll see the change.
+- To run tests, use `go test -v ./...`.
+This is because the tests are in the tests/ folder.
+Again, folder structure here is what makes sense to me, I'm open to having my mind changed.

 Problems to be ironed out:
 - templ [claims to support hot reloading in the browser](https://templ.guide/commands-and-tools/hot-reload).
 Whenever I try to run `templ generate --proxy="localhost:3000"`, the program crashes.
 Maybe there's something else I should do.
 Even so, it's not entirely clear if the hot reloading extends to .go files.
 For now, we'll use air and refresh like cavemen.